-Modern medical research about overall health and wellness has opened many eyes and people are gradually becoming more and more interested in their own health and they want to know what they can do to improve their well-being.
-As discussed above, improving overall health means more than just eating the right foods and routinely exercising – it also depends on choosing healthy dental procedures and asking your dentist to use biocompatible techniques and materials that will minimize inflammation and negative side effects like root canals.
-Using biocompatible materials without supra-gingival techniques will not alone be beneficial.
+Modern medical research about overall health and wellness has opened the eyes of many and people are gradually becoming more and more interested in their own health and want to know what they can do to improve their well-being.
+As discussed above, improving overall health, means more than just eating the right foods and routinely exercising – it also depends on choosing healthy dental procedures, materials, and choosing a dentist that is knowledgeable about evidence based biocompatible techniques and materials that will minimize inflammation, oxidative stress and other negative side effects.
+Using biocompatible materials without supra-gingival techniques, will not alone be beneficial.

-The Academy of Supra-gingival healthy Dentistry promotes Supra-gingival healthy & biocompatible dentistry, which means dentistry compatible with life and health.
-Although every medical procedure has risks and some side effects, dentists should provide, (and patients should request) the options that are least harmful to the body and that cause the least amount of inflammation in order to both repair the damaged tooth and benefit long-term health and prevent disease.
+The Academy of Supra-gingival health Dentistry promotes Supra-gingival health & biocompatible dentistry, which means dentistry compatible with life and health.
+Although, every medical procedure has risks and some side effects, dentists should provide, (and patients should request) the options that are the least harmful to the body and cause the least amount of inflammation, in order to repair the damaged tooth, benefit from long-term health and prevent disease.

 - Khansari N, Shakiba Y, Mahmoudi M. Chronic inflammation and oxidative stress as a major cause of age-related diseases and cancer.
 Recent Pat Inflamm Allergy Drug Discov.
 2009 Jan;3(1):73-80.

-- Scannapieco FA1, Bush RB, Paju S. Associations between periodontal disease and risk for atherosclerosis, cardiovascular disease, and stroke.
+- Scannapieco FA, Bush RB, Paju S. Associations between periodontal disease and risk for atherosclerosis, cardiovascular disease, and stroke.
 A systematic review.
 Ann Periodontol.
 2003 Dec;8(1):38-53.

 - Ali J, Pramod K, Tahir MA, Ansari SH.
 Autoimmune responses in periodontal diseases.
 Autoimmun Rev. 2011 May;10(7):426-31.